 In essence, by aligning with Lucifer, we all got on God’s bad side.
 And we are still paying a heavy price for it.
 Now, as we painstakingly work our way back home to God, we must work our way up from separation.
 To do this, we must stop aligning with darkness.

 In other words, our work now is to consciously make choices that align with the light.
-We can only do this by sifting out truth from untruth, and unraveling our self-wound negativity.
+We can only do this by sifting out truth from untruth, and unraveling our self-created negativity.
 And here on Earth—where both light and dark are present in everything—this is no small task.

 It is true that God’s punishment was severe, casting us out of heaven and into the dark depths of Hell.
 (It’s obvious God doesn’t want us to make that mistake again!)
 But it’s also true we had plenty of chances to make a better choice before God triggered that event.

-So to be clear, we’ve brought this discipline onto ourselves through the choices we made.
+To be clear, we’ve brought this discipline onto ourselves through the choices we made.
 To be even more clear, whatever difficulties we experience now, we are somehow still contributing to their creation.
 All our various prisons are of our own making.
 It is God’s plan and desire that we each break down our walls of separation, so we can live in freedom and unity.

 For although God did indeed banish us, God never abandoned us.
 Living here in this land of duality, this may be hard for us to reconcile.
 But in truth, God continues to provide us guidance and inspiration for getting back home.
 It arrives in the form of the spiritual guidance and protection that surrounds us and encourages us to go the right way.
 The more we tune into this, the closer it can come.